 Requests for transmitting funds to Fiscal Service normally are initiated by the agency’s customer to its bank’s funds transfer department.
 Banks that do not maintain an account at an FRB must use the services of correspondent banks that do have an FRB account.
 Agencies should instruct their customers to send Fedwire deposits as early as possible and no later than 5 p.m.
 ET on the desired receipt date.

 Policies and procedures regarding remitters’ requests for funds transfers are determined by the bank sending the transfer, not the Credit Gateway.
 Therefore, agency customers also must work within the processing guidelines established by their bank.
 Bank guidelines may include processing cutoffs, transaction fees, and other bank requirements.

 The need to return a Fedwire received in the Credit Gateway may result due to errors by the sending financial institution or miscommunication between an agency and its remitters.
-Returns fall under two categories, same day and prior day.
+The return of Fedwires older than six months requires approval from Fiscal Service Credit Gateway program area.
+Returns fall under two categories, same-day and prior-day.
 Each type requires its own procedure and is explained as follows.